-The SamplerConfig allows the configuration of a sampling request.
+The SelectionConfig allows the configuration of a selection request.
 In particular, you can set number of samples, the name of the resulting selection, and the SamplingMethod.
 Currently, you can set the SamplingMethod to one of the following:

 The Scorer takes as input the predictions of a pre-trained model on the set of unlabeled images.
 It offers a calculate_scores() method, which evaluates different scores based on how certain the model is about the images.
-When performing a sampling, the scores are passed to the API so the sampler can use them with Coral.
+When performing a selection, the scores are passed to the API to be used by the selection strategies CORAL and ACTIVE_LEARNING.

 Active learning scores are scalar values (per sample) between 0.0 and 1.0 where values closer to 1.0 indicate very important samples.